 1. Download CleanMyMac X (a link to the free version) and install it

 3. Look through the list of applications, or type “Advanced Mac Cleaner” into the search box

 4. Check the box next to the Advanced Mac Cleaner icon

 What if I’ve already paid for Advanced Mac Cleaner?

-Advanced Mac Cleaner is potentially unwanted program that seeks to persuade you there is a problem with it that it can fix, as long as you hand over money in the form of credit card details.
-In reality, it has downloaded itself to your Mac without permission, hasn’t scanned it and hasn’t found any problems.
-Of course, if you hand over money you won’t improve the performance or security of your Mac but will have exposed your credit card details to someone with a bad intent.
+Advanced Mac Cleaner is a potentially unwanted program that seeks to persuade you there is a problem with it that it can fix, as long as you hand over money in the form of credit card details.
+In reality, it has downloaded itself to your Mac without permission, hasn’t scanned it, and hasn’t found any problems.
+Of course, if you hand over the money, you won’t improve your Mac's performance or security but will have exposed your credit card details to someone with bad intent.

 You can remove Advanced Mac Cleaner using the steps outlined above, and you should also inform your credit card company if you’ve paid for the ‘full’ version of the application.